Belgrade to Zlatibor Bus: RSD 1,750, 4h, 15 Buses Daily

 The bus: the simple way up

 The usual Belgrade catch applies to where you catch it.
-The city’s main bus station (BAS) moved in September 2024 to a new terminal in New Belgrade (Block 42), out across the Sava from the old town, so it is no longer a central walk.
-Leave time to reach it, and check you are heading to the new location rather than the demolished old riverside one.
+The city’s main bus station (BAS) moved in September 2024 to a new terminal in New Belgrade (Block 42), out across the Sava from the old town, so it’s no longer a central walk.
+Leave time to reach it, and check you’re heading to the new location rather than the demolished old riverside one.
 At the far end the coach sets you down centrally in Zlatibor, near the lake and the main promenade around Kraljev Trg, which is walkable and close to most of the hotels.
 For a stay based on the mountain itself, the bus does everything you need.

 Driving: the case for a car

 The drive is one of the more painless in the country.
 You take the E763 motorway southwest toward Užice for most of the way, then make the short climb up onto the plateau, and the whole thing runs to about three to three and a half hours with a coffee stop.
-The new motorway sections have made this route far quicker and calmer than the old road it replaced, so it is a genuinely easy self-drive even if you are not used to Serbian roads.
+The new motorway sections have made this route far quicker and calmer than the old road it replaced, so it’s a genuinely easy self-drive even if you are not used to Serbian roads.

-Serbia keeps one detail simple on the motorway: there is no vignette to buy.
+Serbia keeps one detail simple on the motorway: there’s no vignette to buy.
 You take a ticket on entry and pay the toll at a booth as you leave, so the drive west is straightforward pay-as-you-go, with no sticker to sort out in advance.
 The rest of the hiring detail, from the licence and international permit to deposits and Belgrade’s parking, is covered in our full guide to car rental in Serbia, worth reading before you collect the keys.
-If you are flying in and heading straight for the mountains, picking the car up at the airport saves a trip into the city first.
+If you’re flying in and heading straight for the mountains, picking the car up at the airport saves a trip into the city first.

 When to go